Entry Criteria for Load Testing

 2.4.
 Gather Database Statistics

 It is good practice to drop indexes before a large data load and then rebuild them.
 This will automatically collect statistics.
 With an Oracle database, if you don’t drop the indexes, you can force the gathering of statistics, or wait for the overnight scheduler to do if for you.
-This link explains more, https://docs.oracle.com/cd/B19306_01/server.102/b14211/stats.htm#i41282
+The following link explains more.

-Statistics gathering can be forced with the following syntax for SQL Server or SQL Azure by following this link, https://docs.microsoft.com/en-us/sql/t-sql/statements/update-statistics-transact-sql
+Statistics gathering can be forced with the following syntax for SQL Server or SQL Azure by following this link.

 3. Stable Code Base

-Traditionally Load Testing has been conducted after Systems Testing (Functional Acceptance Testing) is complete and depending on the tests in scope, after Systems Integration Testing (SIT) and before User Acceptance Testing (UAT).
+Traditionally, load testing has been conducted after systems testing (or functional acceptance testing) is complete and depending on the tests in scope, after systems integration testing (SIT) and before user acceptance testing (UAT).

 3.1.
 Application Code